BHAVESHRAJ/dotnet-app-architecture/Home.md

     .
 ACS-Kubernetes orchestrator cluster
     .
 Service Fabric orchestrators cluster

+- Use of Azure Active Directory for authentication and authorization
+- Uploading the Product Catalog images to Azure Storage Blobs

 ## Future Roadmap
-- Include procedures on how to create CI/CD pipelines in VSTS (Visual Studio Team Services) with releases deploying to VM (Windows Server Containers Docker Host), ACS-Kubernetes and Service Fabric
+- Include procedures on how to create CI/CD pipelines in VSTS (Visual Studio Team Services)
-- User of Azure Active Directory for authentication and authorization
-- Uploading the Product Catalog images to Azure Storage Blobs
 - Further Hybrid-cloud, networking and security considerations

 ## FEEDBACK